 Contrary to popular belief, polygamy is not a sin in Scripture.
 Being raised primarily baptist, I could not accept this truth until the Lord showed me the story of David and Bathsheba in 2 Samuel 11-12.
 Chapter 11 is a narrative of the actual event of David and Bathsheba’s adultery and the murder of Uriah, Bathsheba’s husband.
 Chapter 12 is the accounting of the Lord sending Nathan to David to expose the sins of David and the punishment for such sin.
 In verse 9 it says, “Wherefore hast thou despised the commandment of the Lord, to do evil in his sight? thou hast killed Uriah the Hittite with the sword, and hast taken his wife to be thy wife, and hast slain him with the sword of the children of Ammon.”
 The sins that David committed are as follows: murder of Uriah, adultery against Uriah with Bathsheba, and committed treason by betraying Uriah to the enemy.
 David was not chastised for taking Bathsheba as a wife, but for taking Uriah’s wife as his own…this sin is only in reference to the adulterous affair between David and Bathsheba.

 In the verse just previous to this (v.
 8), the Lord says to David, “And I gave thee thy master’s house, and thy master’s wives into thy bosom, and gave thee the house of Israel and of Judah; and if that had been too little, I would moreover have given unto thee such and such things.”
 In layman’s speak, the Lord is saying, ‘David, I gave you Saul’s house, his women (plural), and his kingdom – if you wanted more of any of these, I would have given it to you had you just asked.’
-David, who was considered a “man after God’s own heart”, was given multiple women to be as wives, in written ketubah* (also known as a “marriage contract”) with David.
+David, who was considered a “man after God’s own heart”, was given multiple women to be as wives – by the Lord!
 He did not seek these women out, but rather the Lord gave them to him.
-If the Lord considered multiple ketubah to be sinful and evil, then why would he have given David several women and even said he would have given David more women if David wanted them?
+If the Lord considered multiple covenants with women to be sinful and evil, then why would he have given David several women and even said he would have given David more women if David wanted them?
 That does not make sense.
 The only possible explanation would be that our understanding of men and women relationships have been skewed and have been shaped by the indoctrination of worldly culture and the religious doctrines of man.
 The illustration in the case of David is one of many that the Lord has in Scripture to show his approval (not tolerance) of plural marriage or polygamy.

-Now, there are men throughout history (and today) who have verbal relationships with women they have no ketubah with.
-Although there may be no ketubah, these women are submitted unto the man, have joined his household, are under his headship and covering, and hold position in his household as one of his women; these women are what the bible calls “concubines”.
+Now, there are men throughout history (and today) who have verbal relationships with women they have no marriage covenant with.
+Although there may be no marriage agreement or covenant, these women are submitted unto the man, have joined his household, are under his headship and covering, and hold position in his household as one of his women; these women are what the bible calls “concubines”.
 This too, is not a sin.
-Concubinage is found in scripture and, like polygamy, has been recorded, illustrated, and never condemned by the Lord.
+Concubinage is found in scripture utilized by godly men, and, like polygamy, has been recorded, illustrated, and never condemned by the Lord.
 We are so obsessed with the worldly concept of “marriage” that the biblically-approved relationship types between men and women have been socially and culturally constrained to single or married with no other options.
 This destroys the allowances the Lord makes for the relationship types He has always approved of.